joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 Although the initial reaction from most C# and C++ developers I've spoken to about this idea are negative about it, our experience was that 9 times out of 10, this approach helped to avoid a bug in the program.
-That remaining 1 time was usually an abandonment sometime late in one of our 72 hour stress runs -- in which we battered the entire system with browsers and multimedia players and anything else we could do to torture the system -- when some harmelss counter overflowed.
+That remaining 1 time was usually an abandonment sometime late in one of our 72 hour stress runs -- in which we battered the entire system with browsers and multimedia players and anything else we could do to torture the system -- when some harmless counter overflowed.
 I always found it amusing that we spent time fixing these instead of the classical way products mature through the stress program, which is to say deadlocks and race conditions.
 Between you and me, I'll take the overflow abandonments!